JessicaDeCunha/Machine-Learning-Models-in-Algorithmic-Trading/Trend Model README.md

+# Intoduction

+Algorithmic trading has become a buzzword.
+More and more people seem to be entering this fast growing domain.
+But what makes a good trading algo?
+One of the key consideration when deciding to go into algo trading, is determining what strategy to use.
+In this project we will seek to compare two models to see which is better at predicting the market.
+We will use  ecomnomic indicators in one model which we will call our "trend" model  and technical indicators for the next which we will refer to as our "trade" model.

+# Hypothiesis
+Predicting the stock market using economic indicators creates a more reliable model than a model based on technical indicators.

 # Trend Model
 ***_Project Goal:_*** to build a Machine Learning Model using fundamental economic inputs to predict monthly S&P500 returns.
 Then using this model, we will build an algorithmic trading strategy aiming to outperform the S&P500 return.